 These environments contain

--installable packages and are used in most cases.
-The default environments are installed under$ENV_DIR
+pip-installable packages and are used in most cases.
+The default environments are installed under$ENV_DIR.
+They are activated as indicated above withsource $ENV_DIR/{env-name}/bin/activate. - conda-based

 - These use micromamba to manage the packages (similar to conda/mamba):